felippe-regazio/unilight/README.md

 ### The Parser

 The parser can parse almost any source code in any language.
-It receives a string input, a keyword list and some formatting callbackss.
-It will parse the source code string and run a callback to every diffent kind of token found.
-For each token types there will be a `formatting callback` which you can use to modify the token output.
+It receives a string input, a keyword list and some formatting callbacks.
+It will parse the source code string and run a callback for every diffent kind of token found.
+For each token type there will be a `formatting callback` which you can use to modify the token output.
 Unilight will identify 5 different token types:

 - Neutral (no formatting)
 - Keyword